MadAphrodite/Company_Collaboration_Platform/README.md

 # Company Collaboration Platform
 The company decided to build an application, that will increase employee productivity and internal communication.
 They have more than 3000 employees distributed across different departments and offices.
 The goal of the project is to make testing documentation for the company's collaboration platform, which will be used to organize how employees talk to each other and work together.
-Test cases will be created for both the existing and new features, which will then be used for functional testing.
+Test cases will be created for both the existing and new features, which will then be used for both functional and regression testing.

 ## The vision
 The company decided to build an application that will allow employees to: